-The Doctor of Philosophy in Biomedical Engineering is jointly offered by NJIT and Rutgers University.
-It offers advanced graduate education providing students with the skills necessary for careers in basic and applied research, as well as the intellectual foundation to provide leadership in academia and industry.
-This program emphasizes an integration of engineering and the life sciences to address complex problems Students are admitted to either institutions and receive the same degree with a joint diploma.
+NJIT, in collaboration with Rutgers University, offers a PhD program in biomedical engineering..
+The partnership between the two universities enhances cultural approaches to research, access to facilities and resources, and networking opportunities.
+The NJIT/Rutgers joint doctoral program offers advanced graduate education, providing students with the skills necessary for careers in basic and applied research as well as the intellectual foundation to provide leadership in academia and industry.
+This program emphasizes an integration of engineering and the life sciences to address complex problems Students are admitted to either institution and receive the same degree with a joint diploma.
 Course requirements are the same regardless of admission.

 Aims of the Program